bencemali/fheanor/examples/bfv_impl_v2/Readme.md

 Very simply, for an element `x in R_q` we first compute `x mod pi` in `R/(pi)` for each `pi`, and then store `NTT(x mod pi)` for each `pi`.
 These values are called the Double-RNS representation of `x`, because of the mathematical similarities between NTT and RNS, which means we view the NTT as "a second RNS".
-This representation allows for very fast arithmetic, and is implemented by [`crate::ciphertext_ring::double_rns_ring::DoubleRNSRing`].
+This representation allows for very fast arithmetic, and is implemented by [`DoubleRNSRing`].

 ## Implementing Encryption and Decryption

-Ok, so let's use [`crate::ciphertext_ring::double_rns_ring::DoubleRNSRing`] for the ciphertext ring.
+Ok, so let's use [`DoubleRNSRing`] for the ciphertext ring.
 We cannot use it for the plaintext ring, since to use the double-RNS representation, we need to have `p = 1 mod m` for each prime divisor `p | q` of `q`.
 We also remark that due to technical details, we sometimes additionally require `p = 1 mod 2^k m` for some `k > log2(m) + 1`.